 The "Nexus Kingpin" comes with a quick connect-disconnect spreader bar a power clip buckle system and loads of great features.
 It is a good investment for $199.

-Flying Objects, North, Neil Pryde, ION, Pro Limit and Mystic are other windsurf brands producing a few harness lines.
+Flying Objects, North, Neil Pryde, ION, Pro Limit and Mystic are other windsurf brands producing harness lines.

 Click on each windsurfing harness link to buy directly from Amazon, or visit the online surf shop for more detailed information.